This week’s business cultural interview takes us to France! Omar-Pierre Soubra shares his insights on how to navigate parts of French culture.

 - Renewable energy, sustainability, clean-tech.
 There are amazing labs, clusters and companies in France that are very advanced and propose solutions to these issues.

 - Pharmaceutics and Cosmetics.
-The French industry of the cosmetics is probably known by 80% of the population on Earth, with popular brands like L?Or?al. These international successes have driven a savoir-faire (know-how) almost everywhere in France.
+The French cosmetics industry is probably known by 80% of the population on Earth, with popular brands like Loreal.
+These international successes have driven a savoir-faire (know-how) almost everywhere in France.
 A few days ago, I met with a young, energetic entrepreneur who is starting a cosmetics distribution of French creams and lotions for athletes in Colorado.
 In less than a week, this entrepreneur managed to get the doors opened to major sport retailers in the US as his cosmetic products were made in France and extremely innovative!

-France has developed a unique network of successful French entrepreneurs, businessmen and businesswomen based around the world: the French foreign trade advisors (?Conseiller du Commerce Ext?rieur Fran?ais?).
+France has developed a unique network of successful French entrepreneurs, businessmen and businesswomen based around the world: the French foreign trade advisors.